-- SB 35, which went into effect on January 1, 2018 and is codified in Government Code Section 65913.4, requires, among other provisions, jurisdictions to approve affordable housing projects through a streamlined by-right process if they have not met certain RHNA housing production targets.
-The projects must comply with local objective standards, though projects are also eligible for SDBL.
-These provisions expire in 2036 (which is after the end of the Housing Element Sixth Cycle). - AB 2011, which went into effect on July 1, 2023 and is codified in the California Government Code, Title 7, Division 1, Chapter 4.1, beginning with Section 65912.100, is intended, in part, to permit affordable housing through a streamlined by-right process on sites currently zoned and designated for retail and/or office uses.
-Applicable projects must be at least 30 dwelling units per acre (du/ac) and must comply with the objective development standards from the zone allowing the greater density between the existing zoning designation of the parcel or the zoning designation for the closest parcel that allows residential use at 30 units per acre or more.
+• Assembly Bill 2011, which went into effect on July 1, 2023 and is codified in Government Code Section 65912.100 et seq., is intended, in part, to permit affordable housing through a streamlined by-right process on sites currently zoned and designated for retail and/or office uses.
+Applicable projects must be at least 30 dwelling units per acre and must comply with the objective development standards from the zone allowing the greater density between the existing zoning designation of the parcel or the zoning designation for the closest parcel that allows residential use at 30 dwelling units per acre or more.
 Projects are also eligible for SDBL.
 These provisions expire in 2033 (which is after the end of the Housing Element Sixth Cycle).